NateBraniff/NLoed/DevGuide.md

 1. **Install Pyenv and Pyenv-virtualenv**
     It's recommended that you use a virtual environment for development to keep dependencies and versions well organized.
-There are a few options here, in this guide we focus on using pyenv-virtualenv:
+There are a few options here, in this guide we focus on using [pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv):

     *OSX*
     * Install Xcode dependencies: